Client Login

 Children's Future

-What is a childhood pension?
+What is a Junior SIPP?

-Similar to adult pensions, children’s pensions attract a 20% government contribution – even with no taxable income.
+Similar to adult pensions, children’s pensions attract a 20% Government contribution – even with no taxable income.
 This benefit is unique compared to other savings options like ISAs.

 Speak to an adviser

-Should you open a childhood pension?
+Should you open a junior pension?

-Does Mattioli Woods offer child pensions?
+Does Mattioli Woods offer children's pensions?

 At Mattioli Woods, we have developed our SIPP and SSAS pensions to be multi-member arrangements, allowing your children to consolidate or build their own retirement fund.
-Your consultant can even talk through potentially reducing fees based on your children’s share of the overall pension scheme.
+Your adviser can even talk through potentially reducing fees based on your children's share of the overall pension scheme.

 Speak to an adviser